mrbmc/mrbmc.github.io/src/posts/greenpoint-pan-chocolat-2025.md

 ## Conclusion

-All of these pastries were fantastic.
 There was not a bad item here.
 These scores are a relative comparison between this cohort.
 Please do not interpret lower scores as a condemnation in any way because you will have a great experience eating any of these pan au chocolat.
 We did.

 Unfortunately the reality of competition is there must be a winner 💪